pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~__THIS ISN'T NEEDED__ Create bath animation that can empty from five rows of holes (one per 20% fill from the bucket)~~
 - ~~Get the basic process of the Danaid automatically filling bucket and pouring it into the bath~~
 - ~~Add Danaid getting into bath at 100% full~~

-- Get basic emptying working: you press the button, holes appear, water comes out, all water lost
+- ~~Get basic emptying working: you press the button, holes appear, water comes out, all water lost~~
-- Get percentage dependent emptying working (need a special animation that splits water actively coming out from its ending)
+- ~~Get percentage dependent emptying working (need a special animation that splits water actively coming out from its ending)~~
-- Empty while pouring: empty after pour complete
+- ~~Empty while pouring: empty after pour complete~~
+- ~~Add ability to empty tub at any point~~
+- ~~__KIND OF JUST WORKS?__ Emptying while about to pour?~~
-- Empty while bathing: empty full 100%, then Danaid gets out and goes back to filling
+- ~~Empty while bathing: empty full 100%, then Danaid gets out and goes back to filling~~
-- Empty while climbing in: choose some point of no return for getting in anim and before that reverse?
-Or just always make them get all the way in then out again?
+- ~~Empty while climbing in: choose some point of no return for getting in anim and before that reverse?
+Or just always make them get all the way in then out again?~~
-- Add ability to empty tub at any point
-- Add 'cleaning' frames (or just flash "WASHING""? or just say that when they get in they're instantly clean?
-Or have a percentage of CLEANLINESS going up)
+- ~~Add 'cleaning' frames (or just flash "WASHING""? or just say that when they get in they're instantly clean?
+Or have a percentage of CLEANLINESS going up)~~

+- Sound
+- Tweaks

 ## Tantalus